kylestetz/slang/README.md

 	]))
 ```

+💡 Try making multiple play lines for the same sound to make polyphonic melodies and drum beats.

 ## Syntax

 Functions are contained within parentheses, much like in Clojure.
 The first keyword in a function is the **functio name**, which is followed by all of its arguments.
 Any argument can be a primitive value or a list (neat!); if it's a list, Slang will take one value at a time and loop back to the beginning when it reaches the end.
 Check out the Reference section for lots of usage examples.

+---

 # Reference